disastronaught/physicalDevices/documentation/RISCOSonPi400Wifi/BUILD.md

 easy peasy lemon squeazy, plug in here, load there, now we're sniffing networks... with RISC it's a little different.
 Luckily there's a package for this at heyrick.ddns.net/files/vonets_pre001.zip and once we load that to a USB drive we can run it on RISC OS

+Ok, so it's time to configure this before my cardputer shows up in the mail.